 - Develop embedded firmware for data loggers, control systems, and other electronic devices, using 16-bit and 32-bit microcontrollers.

-- Manage small teams of engineers and oversee product development.
+- Manage and provide technical leadership for small teams of software engineers, and oversee product development.

 - Communicate and document effectively and relate well to people.
 I also design, write specifications for, and manage projects.

-- Managed a small team of software engineers and oversaw architecture decisions for software projects.
-Supervised the datacenter’s server and database configuration.
-Managed the hiring of new software engineers.
+- Managed a small team of software developers.
+Oversaw architecture decisions and performed code reviews for most of Oyster’s software projects.
+Led the hiring of new software engineers.

 - Ported the entire C++ web backend (which produced static HTML pages) to Python (which renders all pages dynamically).
 This allowed us to develop and release business-level features much more quickly.